Ngenpa Gudzom

-Ngenpa Gudzom (Dzongkha: ངན་པ་དགུ་འཛོམས; Wylie: ngen pa gu 'dzoms which literally means (Ngenpa = Evil, Gu = Nine, Dzom = Meet)), also known as "The Meeting of Nine Evils" is one of the festivals in the Bhutan usually observed on the 7th day of the 11th month of Bhutanese Calendar, although the traditional astrological period of Ngyenpa Guzom begins sometime during the afternoon of the 6th day.
+Ngenpa Gudzom (Dzongkha: ངན་པ་དགུ་འཛོམས; Wylie: ngen pa gu 'dzoms which literally means (Ngenpa = Evil, Gu = Nine, Dzom = Meet)), also known as "The Meeting of Nine Evils", is one of the festivals in the Bhutan usually observed on the 7th day of the 11th month of Bhutanese Calendar, although the traditional astrological period of Ngyenpa Guzom begins from the 6th day.
 Ngenpa Guzom, is widely celebrated by the people of central and eastern regions of Bhutan.

 The day is considered the most inauspicious day on the Bhutanese calendar and believed that there is no merit in performing any good deeds, and if anyone should do anything sinful, the negative karmic effects will be multiplied on this day.
 Some people refrain from doing important work, given the belief that nothing good can be achieved on this day.
 They generally spend the day partying and playing traditional games and do not engage in wholesome activities.

 Nyenpa Guzom or The Meeting of Nine Evils is no more a national holiday in Bhutan.
 The day was removed from the national holiday list in 2007.
 It was removed by the then ministry of home and cultural affairs (now Ministry of Home Affairs) because Bhutan has too many public holidays.
 Some people argue that, unless Ngyenpa Guzom is reinstated as a public holiday, the importance of the day will be forgotten and that the future generations will have no idea about this tradition.